-[15] In response to the City's evidence regarding the 2013 post facto sale of an equitable property the Complainant presented email evidence from the owners of that property stating the sale of the property was a bid among a few interested parties [pg 5, C-2].

-[16] A comparison of two sales was made [pg 3, C-2]; one is the property in Research Park which is a land lease sale and the other a suburban office in Quarry Park.
-The Complainant states the land lease property has a higher capitalization rate of 6.64% based on its sale compared to \$5.17% capitalization rate of the Quarry Park sale.
-The difference is due to the land lease terms.
+- In response to the City's evidence regarding the 2013 post facto sale of the subject property the Complainant presented email evidence from Smart Technologies stating the sale of the property was a bid among a few interested parties [pg 5, C-2]. - A comparison of two sales was made [pg 3, C-2], one is the subject sale, a land lease and the other a suburban office in Quarry Park.
+The Complainant states the subject property has a higher capitalization rate of 6.64% based on its sale compared to 5.17% capitalization rate of the Quarry Park sale.
+The Complainant submits the difference is due to the land lease terms.